smartinternz02/SPSGP-104620-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 My name is Pratheeksha.

-The project GROCERY APP zip file and OUTPUT is submitted as its the part of Virtual Internship Android Application Development using Kotlin.
+The project GROCERY APP zip file ,Report and  OUTPUT is submitted as its the part of Virtual Internship Android Application Development using Kotlin.
 This app is bulit inorder to add the item that the user wants to buy without forgetting anything this app will help the user in lisiting the items he wants to buy.